Newsletter Subscribe

 White Vinegar, Parsley, Red Cabbage, Carrots, Salt, Pepper, Honey and Onion.

 Slice the red cabbage and transfer it to a bowl.
 Add a generous amount of salt and mix it well to coat the cabbage.
 Brining the cabbage is a necessary step in making slaw.
-Whether you are using white or red cabbage, the excessive moisture needs to be removed to ensure that the cabbage leaves can absorb the vinaigrette.
-It is important not to skip this step, as “unbrined cabbage” has a tendency to become watery over time.
+Whether you are using white or red cabbage, the excess moisture must be removed to ensure the cabbage leaves can absorb the vinaigrette.

-Additionally, red cabbage has a naturally bitter taste, which is not appealing for most people.
+It is important not to skip this step, as “unbrined cabbage” tends to become watery over time.
+Additionally, red cabbage has a naturally bitter taste that is not appealing to most people.
 However, brining the cabbage can drastically reduce this bitterness.
-This will also give the slaw a better texture and bring out its flavour.
+This will also give the slaw a better texture and enhance its flavor.

 Consider serving this side dish with Chicken or Beef Shawarma.
 This recipe also goes well with Rib Eye Steak, Kebabs, Kofta, and Seafood dishes.
 Serve at family barbecues.